hashicorp/consul/website/source/docs/guides/kuberenetes-deployment.html.md

 ui:
   service:
     type: "LoadBalancer"
+affinity: |
+  podAntiAffinity:
+    requiredDuringSchedulingIgnoredDuringExecution:
+      - labelSelector:
+          matchLabels:
+            app: {{ template "consul.name" . }}
+            release: "{{ .Release.Name }}"
+            component: server
+      topologyKey: kubernetes.io/hostname
 ```

-This file renames your datacenter, enables catalog sync, and sets up a load
+This file renames your datacenter, enables catalog sync, sets up a load
-balancer service for the UI.
+balancer service for the UI, and enables [affinity](https://www.consul.io/docs/platform/k8s/helm.html#v-server-affinity) to allow only one
+Consul pod per Kubernetes node.
 The catalog sync parameters will allow you to see
 the Kubernetes services in the Consul UI.

 ### Initiate Rolling Upgrade